pure-uwb/.github/profile/README.md

 In the simplest relay attack, the victim does not intend to use their card (e.g., it is in their wallet) but an attacker establishes a relay channel between the victim’s card and a terminal of the attacker’s choice, thereby charging the victim’s card for the purchase.
 In more sophisticated relay attacks, similar to the chip-and-PIN fraud, an attacker plays the role of a
 (malicious) merchant who presents a fake terminal to the victim customer.
 By relaying the communication, and even the victim’s PIN, the attacker can use the victim’s card to pay for more valuable goods at a legitimate terminal or to withdraw a large sum of money from an Automatic Teller Machine (ATM).

+Our work prevents relay attacks by integrating a secure ranging scheme in the  Mastercard Kernel which provides an upper bound (41 cm) on the distance between the card and terminal.

 ## Content
 This project contains two repositories: